Welcome to Starkli

 💡 Tips

-While using --rpc or STARKNET_RPC is convenient for one-off command invocations, using predefined networks is recommended for more complicated use cases.
+While using --rpc or STARKNET_RPC is convenient for one-off command invocations, using predefined networks is recommended for more complicated use cases, including the use of custom HTTP headers.

 Using a predefined network